Find Academic Belonging

 What is Learning Excellence?

-The Office of Academic Belonging & Learning Excellence (usu.edu/able) is responsible for competency-based academic support.
-This is a ccomplished through a focus on both intellectual habits of mind and behavioral habits of mind.
+Learning excellence is accomplished through a focus on both intellectual habits of mind and behavioral habits of mind.
 These include:

 - Critical thinking